 Since starting his stage career, Benjamin Yates has appeared in many productions including Cats in the West End and UK tour as well as playing at the Blackpool Opera House Theatre in Tommy the Musical.
 Along with these roles, Benjamin played Riff in West Side Story and last year he became first cover Fiyero when Wicked set off on a UK tour.
-Talking to Benjamin recently, he discusses playing the role of Riff in West Side Story, his previous productions and travelling with Wicked the Musical.
+Talking to Benjamin recently, he discusses playing the role of Riff in West Side Story, his previous productions and touring with Wicked.

-How do you prepare for a long-running tour?
+How do you typically prepare for a long-running tour?

-You played Riff in West Side Story and also first cover Tony, what was this like to perform in and did you get chance to cover the role of Tony?
+You played Riff in West Side Story, and also covered the role of Tony, what was the musical like to perform in?

 What an amazing opportunity to be able play and understudy two hugely different characters in the same show.
 West Side Story has been my favourite show to be a part of to date.
 I have to say a huge thank you to Sam Spencer-Lane and Matthew White for trusting me with both of these incredible characters.
 Unfortunately, I never got to play Tony for an audience.

 In 2015, you performed at the Blackpool Opera House Theatre in Tommy the Musical, how was this?